ooni/ooni.org/content/post/2020-ooni-probe-desktop-app/index.md

 censorship and other forms of network interference.

-Thanks to support from the [Localization Lab](https://www.localizationlab.org/) community, the new OONI Probe desktop app has already been **[translated to 14 languages](https://www.transifex.com/otf/ooniprobe/)**: Chinese, Farsi, Russian, Arabic, Spanish, French, Turkish, Thai, Italian, Greek, Catalan, Slovak, Portuguese, and German.
+Thanks to support from the [Localization Lab](https://www.localizationlab.org/) community, the new OONI Probe desktop app has already been **[translated to 12 languages](https://www.transifex.com/otf/ooniprobe/)**: Chinese, Russian, Spanish, French, Turkish, Thai, Italian, Greek, Catalan, Slovak, Portuguese, and German.

 We have generally tried to create a seamless experience between the OONI